Beta Blockers For Alzheimer’s Disease

 More research needs to be done to confirm the links between high blood pressure, dementia and various types of blood pressure medications.
 It is not a good idea for someone to start taking beta blocker drugs as an Alzheimer’s preventive or for someone on blood pressure medications to switch drugs without consulting their doctor.

-Experts agree that a healthy heart helps contribute to a healthy brain, and it’s always a good idea to keep blood pressure in check.
+Experts agree that a healthy heart helps contribute to a healthy brain.

 Preview and order the eBook now to defend yourself and your family.
 There is no prevention or cure for Alzheimer’s disease, Creutzfeldt-Jakob disease or Parkinson’s disease, but smart nutrition can save your life.
 If you have brain disease, nutrition is your best hope for treatment.